PPathu/3D-Solar-System/README.md

 ### Controls

 - **Zoom**: Scroll to zoom in and out.
-- **Rotate**: Click and drag to rotate the camera around the planets.
+- **Rotate**: Click and drag to rotate the camera around the solar system.
-- **Click on Planets**: Clicking on a planet will focus the camera on that planet.

 ---